HomeDev GuideAPI Reference

 The cookie scheme keeps the user signed in, but you authenticate with another scheme.

-More commonly, you want to spontaneously control which scheme to use with your own business logic, such as checking if a specific cookie exists, or if the request is to a specific URL:
+More commonly, you want to spontaneously control which scheme to use with your business logic, such as checking if a specific cookie exists or if the request is to a particular URL:

 services